donvercety/class_MiniRoute/README.md

 Version 1.0

-Works only for controller requesting. the value after the "/" calls back a controller.
+Works only for controller requesting.
+The value after the "/" calls back a controller.
 Which can be a separate class or a function.

-In the next version GET values will be added to have as many as you want after the "/controller" request.
+**mod_rewrite must be enabled for this to work!**

 #### Main fiels: